pxlit-projects/project-Su-zenGeurtsPXL-1/architecture/architecture.md

 - When a post is approved/rejected via the `Review Service`, the status of the post is updated via the `Post Service`

 ### Asynchronous communications
-- When approving a post with the `Review Service`, the editor of the post is notified
-- When rejecting a post with the `Review Service`, the editor of the post is notified
+- When approving/rejecting a post with the `Review Service`, this review of the post is send to the queue for the `Post Service` to read.
-- When adding a review with the `Review Service`, the editor of the post is notified

 # Entities
 ![UML Diagram of enitities](https://github.com/pxlit-projects/project-Su-zenGeurtsPXL-1/blob/main/architecture/entities.drawio.svg)